mkillewald/bbslinkmenu/README.md

+### NOTE: This is an unstable development branch which has not yet been released, and is not guaranteed to work.
+Do not use this version, you have been warned.

+### For the stable release verision, return to branch [master](https://github.com/mkillewald/bbslinkmenu/tree/master), or download the [latest release](https://github.com/mkillewald/bbslinkmenu/releases/latest)

 # C-Net BBSLink Menu 1.0.1 (devel version)

 A C-Net Pfile used to easily add all BBSLink.net games, leaderboards, grafitti wall and BBS List to your system.